actifit/actifit-bot/README.md

-# actifitbot
+# actifit-bot
-script bot handling upvotes and token calculation for actifit
+This repo contains script that allows upvoting as well as the calculation of the relevant actifit tokens due to posting, upvoting, and resteeming